 Selling the collection yourself vs using a reseller

 Once you’ve researched your items and know how much they have the potential to sell for under the right market conditions.
-The next question is should you sell them yourself or ask a reseller to buy the bulk lot from you.
+The next question is whether should you sell them yourself or ask a reseller to buy the bulk lot from you.
 Here are the pros and cons of each way.

 How to sell your collection yourself